h0lmes/mockservice/README.md

 - `${random_uuid}` - random UUID
 - `${random_string}` - a string of 20 random characters in `[a-z]`
 - `${random_string:min:max}` - a string of `min` to `max` random characters in `[a-z]`
-- `${of:str1:str2:...}` - a random of given arguments (may be useful to represent enum values)
 - `${random_date}` - random date in yyyy-MM-dd format
 - `${random_timestamp}` - random timestamp in yyyy-MM-dd HH:mm:ss.SSS format
 - `${current_date}` - current date in yyyy-MM-dd format
 - `${current_timestamp}` - current timestamp in yyyy-MM-dd HH:mm:ss.SSS format.
+- `${of:str1:str2:...}` - a random of given arguments (may be useful to represent enum values)

 #
 ### Provided variables

 You can use variables which are provided on a per-request basis.

-Variables have the following format in Response:
+Format:

     ${var_name}
     ${var_name:default_value}

-Service makes available variables from the following sources:
+Variables are collected from the following sources:

 1. Path variables (example `api/v1/account/{id}`).
 2. Request parameters (example `api/v1/account?id=1`).